mmusthafapt/oi-task-1/solution.md

     - Monitor AWS Resources.
     - It collects and tracks metrics, collects and monitors log files, and sets alarms.

-Prometheus, Grafana & ELK stack can be installed and managed inside and ouside of the kubernetes cluster(on same or different).
+Prometheus, Grafana, vault & ELK stack can be installed and managed inside and ouside of the kubernetes cluster(on same or different).
 However, deploying them on the kubernetes cluster and automating its management with ArgoCD by adding Applicationsets for each components is the recommended approach.